vichargrave/vichargrave.github.io/_pages/about.md

 > __-- Sheldon Cooper__

 Welcome to my [Github](https://github.com/vichargrave){:target="_blank"} website.
-Many of my projects are discussed in blog articles here.
+Many of my projects are discussed in blog articles on this site.

-I’m a software engineer and system integrator with over 15 years of experience developing a broad range of security solutions including user/entity behavioral analytics, threat management, and content filtering.
+I'm a cybersecurity professional with 20 years of experience developing a broad range of security solutions including user-entity behavioral analytics, threat management, and content filtering.
+I am currently a data analytics engineer at [Forcepoint](https://www.forcepoint.com/){:target="_blank"} where I work on Forcepoint’s Insider Risk Solutions.

-Currently I'm a Senior Cyber Analyst/Engineer for [Forcepoint](https://www.forcepoint.com/){:target="_blank"} in the Forcepoint Behavior Analytics (FBA) Professional Services
-Group helping our customers develop analytics to zero in on hard to find security threats.

-I work with the [Cloud Security Alliance (CSA)](https://cloudsecurityalliance.org/){:target="_blank"} in their [Top Threats Working Group](https://cloudsecurityalliance.org/working-groups/top-threats/#_overview){:target="_blank"} helping them out with security research and reporting.
+I am involved with the [Cloud Security Alliance Top Threats Working Group](https://cloudsecurityalliance.org/working-groups/top-threats/#_overview){:target="_blank"} where I research and report on security issues affecting cloud services

+I have a passion for sharing technical ideas through involvement in the open-source community and writing.

 When I’m not slaving away over a hot keyboard – yes, I do have a life outside technology – I like spending time with my family, cooking, and attending the performing arts – theater, concerts, and movies.
 My family and I are ardent cat lovers and volunteer with feline rescue organizations fostering cats for future adoption.